Spain defender Llorente joins Busquets in testing positive for Covid-19 as Euro 2020 opponents Sweden lose ...

 What was said of Llorente?

-Luis Rubiales, president of the Spanish FA (RFEF), said on Teledeporte prior to Llorente's result that "there are likely to be more positives" within the Spain camp.
+Luis Rubiales, president of the Spanish FA, said on Teledeporte prior to Llorente's result that "there are likely to be more positives" within the Spain camp.

 After the comments from Rubiales, the RFEF confirmed Llorente's result, saying: "The RFEF regrets to announce that central defender Diego Llorente has tested positive in the most recent PCR tests carried out this morning at the national team setup in Las Rozas.